FrontendXplorer/css-navbars/README.md

-# navbars
-🚀🖥️ Responsive Navbars crafted using HTML, CSS & JavaScript
+# 🚀🖥️ Responsive Navbars crafted using HTML, CSS & JavaScript

 Welcome to the "Navbars" repository!
 This project showcases a collection of responsive navigation bars created using HTML, CSS, and JavaScript.
 Whether you're building a simple website or a complex web application, these navbars provide flexible and customizable solutions for navigation needs.